|

 -

-If you alter any logged QSOs (for example correcting broken callsigns when QSL cards arrive),
+If you alter QSOs in your log (for example correcting broken callsigns when QSL cards arrive),

 .
 While you might be able to

-extract the changed QSOs and just upload them, the easiest way is to periodically re-upload
+extract the changed QSOs and just upload them, an easier way is periodically to re-upload

 -